 By Caroline from CK Travels.

-Whitstable is very famous for its incredible seafood scene and you’ll find many small oyster shacks in the harbour and along the beachfront, or alternatively head to the Lobster Shack restaurant for an amazing sit down feast!
+Plus make sure you make the most of the town’s incredible seafood scene.
+You’ll find many small oyster shacks in the harbour and along the beachfront.
+Or alternatively, head to the Lobster Shack restaurant for an amazing sit-down feast!